dribnet/purvs/README.md

   I have experimented with changing the yellow arc into a triangle.
 I thought this shape made more sense for my bauhaus design as previously I had used 2 arc's, with one a semi-circle, and the other a full circle.
 I also added in stroke weight and opacity to give a more a defined shape outline.

+  Tested changing the exhibition to some words that look best in my font.
+For example my favourite letters are A, G, Q, R, Y and D. With the least strong letters being E, M, W and N. Good words are: GRAPHICS, YOURSELF, REPEATED, QUESTION, DURATION.